lowlydba/expressdb.io/what-is-sql-server-express.md

 * Maximum individual database size of 10GB
 * No SQL Agent
 * Limited RAM support (< 2GB on all versions)

+Due to these limitations, they aren't giving away the farm by letting people play with the tool for free.
+It also helps to encourage smaller businesses and students to use the Microsoft ecosystem and learn how to use their tools with very low upfront costs involved.

 That isn't to say that is isn't a useful free product, though.
 Many software vendors use it as the database of choice when they need to bundle a database with their product but don't have a need